 There are many exotic, beautiful and even weird fish in the Aquarium, some of which you can learn more about on these pages!

-Find out more about some of the inhabitants of the Aquarium.
+Find out more about some of the residents of the Aquarium.

 Hall 1 - Freshwater Fish